paladin-t/b95/README.md

 b = tmp_0[1]
 ```

-Note: to unpack proper values of a tuple returned by some functions (eg. `coroutine.yield`), add an extra variable on the left side of assign operator to hint a tuple unpacking.
+Note: to unpack values properly from a tuple returned by some functions (eg. `coroutine.yield`), add an extra variable on the left side of assign operator to hint tuple unpacking.
 Eg. `dummy` in `somevar, dummy = coroutine.yield(1, 2)`.
-Otherwise a single variable gets tuple object.
+Otherwise a single variable would get returned tuple object per se.

 **Function definition**